Harmonicity of normal almost contact metric structures: Homogeneous principal bundles over a generalised flag manifold

 This proves the last assertion. \end{proof}

-Let $(\kappa,J)$ be a $G$-invariant almost Hermitian metric on $M$ as in the previous section and let $\sigma= \txek$ be the \ACMS obtained in Theorem~\ref{thm6.12}~(2).
+Let $(g_{\scriptscriptstyle{G/K}},J)$ be a $G$-invariant almost Hermitian metric on $G/K$ as in the previous section and let $\sigma= \txeMK$ be the \ACMS obtained in Theorem~\ref{thm6.12}~(2).

-\begin{rem} Suppose that $(\kappa,J)$ is Hermitian.
+\begin{rem} Suppose that $(g_{\scriptscriptstyle{G/K}},J)$ is Hermitian.
 Using Lemma~\ref{lem2.3}~(3) and Corollary~\ref{cor3.9} we can deduce the following result: assume that $\wk$ is generic, then $\sigma$ is a harmonic section/map \sissi $J$ is a harmonic section/map. \end{rem}

-The statement of the previous remark is true for any choice of $\wk$.
-In order to prove this result we need to compute formulas involving the $G$-invariant Levi-Civita connection $\wnabla$ associated to~$\wkappa$.
+The statement of the previous remark is, in fact, true for any choice of $\wk$.
+In order to prove this result we need to compute formulas involving the $G$-invariant Levi-Civita connection $\nabla$ associated to~$g_{\scriptscriptstyle{G/\wK}}$.

 We start by introducing more notation.
 Recall that $X_0=iY_0$ with $Y_0 \in \fz_\R$ and $\fm_\gamma = \boplus_{\alpha \in \varpi^{-1}(\gamma) \cap \proots} \fm_\alpha$ for $\gamma \in R_T^+$.
-The metric $\wkappa$ is determined by the scalar product $\wkappa_\wm$ on $\wm$ as in Lemma~\ref{lem4.5} and the scalar product $\kappa_\fm$ on each $\fm_\gamma$ is equal to $\kappa_\gamma B$ for some $\kappa_\gamma >0$, cf.~Theorem~\ref{thm6.7}.
+The metric $g_{\scriptscriptstyle{G/\wK}}$ is determined by the scalar product $g_\wm$ on $\wm$ as in Lemma~\ref{lem4.5} and the scalar product $g_\fm$ on each $\fm_\gamma$ is equal to $\kappa_\gamma B$ for some $\kappa_\gamma >0$, cf.~Theorem~\ref{thm6.7}.
 For $\gamma \in R_T^+$ and $\alpha \in \vpi^{-1}(\gamma)$ we set:

 Then the elements $(X'_\alpha, Y'_\alpha)$, $\alpha \in \varpi^{-1}(\gamma)$, provide an orthonormal basis of $\fm_\alpha$ and